Forest-Economics-Goettingen/optimLanduse/README.md

 2014, Table 1; Ezquerro et al., 2019, Table 1; Knoke et al., 2020,
 Supporting Information Table S6).
-Originally, the pay-off matrix shows to which degree all indicators are fulfilled on average when the landscape is optimized by means of only one indicator.
-The fulfillment of these non-optimized indicators reveals synergies or antagonisms.
-A robust pendant to this approach of can be easily conducted with the *optimLanduse* package as the degrees of fulfillment are delivered straightaway using the *calcPerformance* function.
+Originally, the pay-off matrix shows to which degree all indicators are fulfilled on average when the landscape is optimized for only one indicator.
+The fulfillment of these non-optimized indicators reveals synergies or antagonisms between the indicators.
+A robust pendant to this approach can be easily conducted with the *optimLanduse* package as the degrees of fulfillment are delivered straightaway using the *calcPerformance* function.

-In contrast to the original approach, each indicator has a set of performances (![U_i](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;U_i "U_i"), Equations 2 and 3 in Husmann et al. (n.d.); Fig. 3 and 4 visualize the sets indicator performances).
-Following the robust philosophy, we picked the worst performance out of the set of uncertainties for each indicator.
-The resulting worst performances of the non-optimized indicators reveal the extend to which relative degree those indicators are fulfilled under the worst-case uncertainty scenario.
+In contrast to the original approach, each indicator has a set of performances (![U_i](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;U_i "U_i"), Equations 2 and 3 in Husmann et al. (n.d.); Fig. 3 and 4 visualize the sets of indicator performances).
+Following the robust philosophy, we selected the worst performance out of the set of uncertainties for each indicator.
+The resulting worst performances of the non-optimized indicators reveal the relative extent to which these indicators are fulfilled under the worst-case uncertainty scenario.
 It therewith reveals to which degree the indicators are antagonistic or synergistic.
 The indicator performances are expressed in relation to the best-possible fulfillment of the respective indicators (Equation 3 of Husmann et al. (n.d.)).
-In contrast to the original approach, we thus calculate the relative degrees of fulfillment.
+In contrast to the original approach, we thus calculate relative degrees of fulfillment for each indicator.

 The following code calculates a pay-off matrix using the *apply* function.
 For this, *payOffFun* encloses all calculation steps.
 *payOffFun* expects the name of the indicator that is to be considered in the optimization *x* and the data in the *optimLanduse* format *dat*.
-In *payOffFun*, firstly (1), the land-cover composition is optimized considering the one indicator defined in *x* only.
-The resulting land-cover composition is then (2) passed as lower and as upper bounds to the land-cover optimization that considers all indicators.
-Accordingly, the solution of the second optimization (2) is strictly limited to the result of the first optimization taking into account the indicator *x* only.
+In *payOffFun*, firstly (1), the land-cover composition is optimized considering only the indicator defined in *x* The resulting land-cover composition is then (2) passed as lower and as upper bounds to the land-cover optimization that considers all indicators.
+Accordingly, the solution of the second optimization (2) is exactly the result of the first optimization taking into account the indicator *x* only.
 The second optimization only aims to prepare an *optimLanduse* object from which the performances of all indicators can be calculated.
-It deliveres the performances of all indicators, when only the indicator *x* is considered in the optimization.
-From the set of the calculated performances for each indicator, only the minimum performance is taken (3) and then saved into the pay-off matrix.
-To sum up, each row of the pay-off matrix contains the minimum performances of all indicators when the land-cover configuration is optimized considering indicator only.
-The indicators considered for optimization are located on the main diagonal of the pay-off matrix.
+It delivers the performances of all indicators, when only the indicator *x* is considered in the optimization.
+From the set of the calculated performances for each indicator, only the minimum performance is selected (3) and then saved into the pay-off matrix.
+To sum up, each row of the pay-off matrix contains the minimum performances of all single indicators when the land-cover composition is optimized considering only the indicator in the first column.

 ``` r
 # Initialize the optimization that considers all indicators outside of the